Exxonnnnnn/notes/README.md

 If you want to contribute to the repository please follow the steps below:

 - Open a pull request with what you want to add
-- Ensure your work has correct formatting and is going in the proper folders.
+- Ensure your work has correct formatting and is going in the correct folders.
 - Please try to include sources in your guides.
 For example if you were explaining a method in JavaScript, include the official documentation link from https://developer.mozilla.org/en-US/docs/Web